Late Saturday night was a turning point for Occupy Portland. Though

 and into the streets.
 No matter that Mayor Adams, barely two hours

-before such action, had given a press conference in which he spoke against the
+before such action, had given a press conference in which he spoke

 use of surprise force in the clearing of encampments.
 No matter that